Campus Sustainability

 Grind2Energy

-At the University of Illinois, multiple organizations and campus units are championing geothermal to meet clean energy goals.
-In April 2021, the largest geothermal energy system on campus became operational to condition CIF.
+In April 2021, the largest geothermal energy system on campus became operational to condition the Campus Instructional Facility (CIF).

-In 2023, the ECE Building became the university’s first zero energy certified facility.
-All of the building’s operational energy is offset through a combination of on-site solar production and solar renewable energy credits.
+In 2023, the Electrical and Computer Engineering (ECE) Building became the university’s first zero-energy certified facility.
+All of the building’s operational energy is offset through a combination of its 300 kilowatt rooftop solar array and solar renewable energy credits from Solar Farm 2.0.

 Get Involved!